containers/podman/docs/source/markdown/podman-network-create.1.md

 All drivers accept the `mtu` option.
 The `mtu` option sets the Maximum Transmission Unit (MTU) and takes an integer value.

-Additionally the `bridge` driver supports the following option:
+Additionally the `bridge` driver supports the following options:
 - `vlan`: This option assign VLAN tag and enables vlan\_filtering.
 Defaults to none.
+- `isolate`: This option isolates networks by blocking traffic between those that have this option enabled.

 The `macvlan` and `ipvlan` driver support the following options:
 - `parent`: The host device which should be used for the macvlan interface.
 Defaults to the default route interface.